I am sharing with you today how I prepare my planters for summer!

 This is a sponsored post written by me on behalf of Miracle-Gro and contains affiliate links.
 All opinions are 100% mine.

 If you’ve read my blog for any amount of time, you likely know I’m obsessed with summer.
 One of my favorite things to do each spring is to create flower planters around our yard that we can enjoy all summer long.
-They are a lot of work (mostly on the watering side of things), but I think they’re worth every ounce of effort every time I look at them.
+The planters are a lot of work (mostly on the watering side of things), but I think they’re worth every ounce of effort every time I look at them.

 In Nebraska, there’s a tentative rule that we can “safely” plant our annuals once Mother’s Day rolls around.
 I’m usually that person that gets started a week or two early and then have to run around the yard covering them all at least once or twice if we get a hard freeze.
-But, I love my planters so much I can never wait to get started!
-Here are a few of my planters throughout the years.
+But, I love my pretty planters so much I can never wait to get started!
+Here are a few of my gorgeous creations throughout the years.
 As you can see, I like a lot of color!

 I’ve already bought several more planters this year to use around our yard, particularly for near the pool.
 I’ve been scheming all winter long the color combos I want to use and where they should all be placed.